 The second entry to make sure you get right is “Actual Cash Value”.
 Mexico Insurance companies use “Actual Cash Value” as a basis for valuing vehicles in the event of a total loss due to collision or theft.
 Overvaluing your vehicle only serves to increase your premium.
 Use industry benchmarks like Kelley Blue Book to determine the value of your vehicle.

 Everybody thinks they have a good Mexican auto insurance policy until they need to use it.
 Don’t guess if you bought adequate coverage.

 Secret #5 If you are in an accident in Mexico, a good policy eliminates 95% of all potential problems

 This is absolutely true.
 If you are in an accident, the first thing you must do is call your insurance company to report a claim and get an adjuster onsite.
 Know the non-800 number to call the insurance carrier from your mobile phone.
 We recommend putting it along with your policy number as a contact entry in your phone.
 Also save the policy PDF files on your phone, too.

 A Mexican adjuster serves as your advocate and verifies to authorities that you have Mexican car insurance.
 From here on out, you get treated like royalty.

-If you don’t have enough coverage, expect to be held in jail until you can make full restitution.
-The amount gets determined by the police officer on-site, or a traffic judge within 48 hours.
+If you don’t have enough coverage, expect time in jail until you can make full restitution.
+The police officer on-site determines the damages you must pay.
+You have the right to see a traffic judge within 48 hours, while you wait in jail.
 HINT: You never want to be in a Mexican Jail.